-Get insights in the possible impact of technology on healthcare and learn how to make decisions based on that.
+Get insights into the possible impact of technology on healthcare and learn how to make decisions based on that.

-The specialisation Healthcare Technology & Management (HCTM) gives you unique expertise in optimising healthcare processes.
-It familiarises you with systems for healthcare finances, and new developments in healthcare technology.
-Using your skills in mathematical modelling and computer simulation, you can put new business process technologies to use in helping healthcare institutions provide high-quality care and engage in continuous innovation at minimal cost.
-Your knowledge enables you to bring together technology developers and researchers and new technologies and strategies with the demand challenges faced by care providers and patients.
+The specialisation in Healthcare Technology & Management (HCTM) gives you unique expertise in optimising healthcare processes.
+It will familiarise you with systems for healthcare finances and new developments in healthcare technology.
+Using your skills in mathematical modelling and computer simulation, you will be able to put new business process technologies to use in helping healthcare institutions provide high-quality care and engage in continuous innovation at a minimal cost.
+Your knowledge will enable you to bring together technology developers and researchers and new technologies and strategies with the demand challenges faced by care providers and patients.

-A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you complete your master’s thesis.
-Within the HCTM-specialisation, there is only one research orientation, which is fully in line with the specialisation itself and is also called Healthcare Technology and Management.
+A research orientation represents a scientific research area and determines a part of the mandatory courses you are going to follow and the field in which you will complete your master’s thesis.
+Within the specialisation in HCTM, there is only one research orientation, which is fully in line with the specialisation itself and is also called Healthcare Technology and Management.

-During this track, you focus on two main themes.
+In this specialisation, you will focus on two main themes.
 Entrepreneurship in Technological Innovation is all about the effective development and implementation of healthcare technology.
 Healthcare Logistics focuses on the efficient and effective application of modelling techniques in healthcare organisations, with a particular focus on hospitals.
 You also get to explore the organisational aspects of hospitals from an Industrial Engineering and Management perspective, with some courses being taught in collaboration with the Master’s in Health Sciences.

 As a graduate of this Master's and this specialisation, you have acquired specific, scientific knowledge and skills and values, which you can put to good use in your future job.

-Is this specialisation not exactly what you’re looking for?
+Is this specialisation not exactly what you are looking for?
 Maybe one of the other specialisations suits you better.
-For example, you can also choose the track of Production & Logistic Management, with the research orientation Operations Management in Healthcare.
+For example, you can also choose the specialisation in Production & Logistic Management, with the research orientation Operations Management in Healthcare.

-It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the IEM-programme).
+It is also possible – and welcomed – to make bridges between specialisations, by adding a second specialisation (within or outside of the Master's in Industrials Engineering & Management).

-Not sure if Industrial Engineering & Management might be the right choice for you?
+Not sure if the Master's in Industrial Engineering & Management is the right choice for you?
 Find out more about these other Master’s at UT: